Lymm conveyancing FAQs

 Some conveyancing solicitors in Lymm carry out the conveyancing on an hourly rate others work on a fixed fee.

 Your conveyancing solicitor will work on a fixed fee basis, with no hidden fees.
 Your conveyancing quote will set out exactly what the legal fees will be when your sale or purchase goes through.

-If, for any reason at all, your sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.
+If, for any reason at all, your sale or purchase does not go ahead, you will pay no legal fees at all with a No Move, No Fee guarantee.